 [see: Seasonal Precipitation Ranking Map]

-- The U. S. Drought Monitor map released on September 5, depicts 9.8 percent of the state in the Abnormally Dry category, confined to northwest Minnesota.
-One year ago, 27 percent of the state had Abnormally Dry conditions and 7 percent of the state in the Moderate Drought category.
+- The U. S. Drought Monitor map released on September 3, depicts 18.8 percent of the state in the Abnormally Dry category, confined to mostly northeast and southwest Minnesota, with another pocket in the southeast.
+Eight percent of the state is in the Moderate Drought category.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]